Shadow26Wolf/quickbrute/README.md

 right now the project only has support for ssh, although im probably gonna add support for the rest of the services tommorow when i wake up. also i yoinked t14m4t's wordlist files i hope they dont mind :)

+im releasing this right now as i would like to see if anyone would actually find this useful lol.

+p.s i would just `git clone` this repo and use `go run` because i havent sorted downloading the wordlist yet. anyway, have fun with this i guess

 use `quickbrute -help` to see usage

 :)